jq6l43d1/minimal-bitwarden-dedup-folders/README.md

-This is a minimal script to remove exact duplicates from a BitWarden vault, intended to be easy to review.
+This is a script to remove duplicate entries and folders from a BitWarden vault.
+This script also prunes empty folders.
-Approximately 20 source lines of Python with no dependencies except the JSON standard library.
+No dependencies except the JSON standard library.

+This is a fork of https://github.com/DustinWehr/minimal-bitwarden-dedup

+I'd like to thank Dustin Wehr for his wonderful script.

 # Usage